 Denial: I am not different.
 This will be easy.
 Nothing will change except that I am having sex with men rather than women.
 A relationship is a relationship; there are just different parts involved.
 No one needs to know.
 Who I have sex with is private and no one else’s business.

 Anger: This is not fair.
 This should not be happening to me.
 It messes up everything.
 People will not like me anymore.
 They will only see that I am gay, and I can’t handle that.
 Why me?
 I did not ask for this.
 I don’t want it.
 I won’t do it.

 Bargaining: I will only tell a few people.
 I will only have sex or be gay when I am out of town.
 I will only get sucked or do the fucking because that means I am not gay, and I am still a man.
 I am not like ‘them.’

 Depression: I don’t see a way to be happy.
 I can’t be gay.
 I can’t come out.
 I can’t stand this lie anymore.
 It is killing me.
 There is no happy ending for me.

 Acceptance: It won’t be easy, but I will do what I have to do.
-I want to be happy; I want to be who I really am.
-I am worth it and people who love me will love me no matter what.
+I want a chance to be happy; I want to be who I really am.
+I am worth it.
+People who love me will love me, no matter who I love.

-The loss can include loss of social status, loss of relatives and friends, loss of jobs, loss of church/religion, and loss of money.
+The potential losses can include real loss of social status, relatives and friends, jobs, money and church/religion or community.
 Each loss has its own process and consequence.
-Some men pay higher prices to be who they really are and live in integrity.
-For the vast majority, the journey is worth the price and they become much better, happier people.
+Some men pay higher prices to be who they really are and to live in integrity.
+For the vast majority, the journey is worth the price, and they become much better human beings and happier people.
 But it is crucial that the stages of grief be felt and expressed in whatever way is appropriate for each individual.

 - Support groups